duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 This allows for DuckDB to aggregate 1 Billion rows of data (50GB in size) on a Macbook Pro with only 16GB of RAM, even when the number of unique groups in the group by is large.
 This represents at least a 10x improvement in aggregate processing scale over the course of the 3 years of the benchmark.

-DuckDB's hash join operator has supported larger than memory joins since version 0.6.1.
+DuckDB's hash join operator has supported larger-than-memory joins since version 0.6.1.
 However, the scale of this benchmark (coupled with the limited RAM of the benchmarking hardware), meant that this benchmark could still not complete successfully.
 In version 0.10.0, launched in February 2024, [DuckDB's memory management received a significant upgrade](https://github.com/duckdb/duckdb/pull/10147) to handle multiple concurrent operators all requiring significant memory.
 The [0.10.0 release blog post](https://duckdb.org/2024/02/13/announcing-duckdb-0100.html#temporary-memory-manager) shares additional details about this feature.